 24 hour, 7 days a week automated telephone payment system.

 Please make cheques or postal orders payable to Staffordshire County Council.

-Instalment payments are available by direct debit only for payment of annual passes consisting of 8 payments commencing in September 2020.
+Instalment payments are available by direct debit only for payment of annual passes consisting of 8 payments commencing in September each year.
 Payments can be made on the first or fifteenth day of each month.

 Once your application has been processed and you have been allocated transport, we will email and confirm this allocation and attach an invoice for payment as applicable to your chosen payment method.

 Alternatively, if no email address is provided we will write to you and advise you of this information.

 Single payment or termly invoices must be paid within 28 days from the date the invoice is issued.